The Youth Apprenticeship Program for 2019 is now complete.

 About the Youth Apprenticeship Program

-Over the course of a full year, youth are trained in bicycle mechanics and basic workplace professionalism, and given the opportunity to learn about possible pathways to careers in the growing bicycle industry, government, and other hands-on trades such as construction or auto mechanics.
-C4C’s apprenticeship program offers young people a first job that invests in their development and success and supports them in advancing toward a future that excites them.
+Over the course of a full year, youth are trained in bicycle mechanics and basic workplace readiness skills.
+During the summer training sessions young people have the opportunity to learn about possible career pathways in within the growing bicycle industry, government, and other hands-on trades such as construction or auto mechanics.
+The Youth Apprenticeship program is often a first job for young people that invests in their development and success while supporting them in their journey towards a future that excites them.

 Youth Bike Summit 2016